ga-curriculum/react-development-short-course-project/project-journey/README.md

 ## 4. Deploy the work you have so far

 During project week, you'll deploy your project to the internet and submit a link to your deployed app.
-See the [[tktk Module Name] Deliverables](../project-deliverables/README.md) for more details.
+See the [React Development Short Course Project Deliverables](../project-deliverables/README.md) for more details.

 Continue working on your project until presentation day.